Habraken/WaveShare-ADS1256/notes.md

  4 | 0b100 | 16          | ± 0.3125 V
  5 | 0b101 | 32          | ± 0.15625 V
  6 | 0b11x | 64          | ± 0.078125 V

+-f 1 = enable time stamps, when omitted no time stamps are written to fifo.
+1 is the only option and it shows the number of microseconds passed since the start of the capture.
+If you intend to analyze the data by using the data_analysis.ipynb Jupyter Notebook, you should omit this command argument as the the notebook can not (yet) process and use the timestamps.

 -c [0..11] = ADC channel selector.
 Table for valid channel numbers